God said: 'Let there be light.' God's first creation was light, coming from the fiery Big Bang approximately 13.8 billion years ago. (See 1.1)

 In the English translation of Genesis 1, each stage of creation is called a 'day'.
 In the original Hebrew language in which the biblical account was written, the word is 'yom.'

-Just as in English, Hebrew 'yom' can mean either a 24-hour period or a long indefinite period, depending upon context (as, this is day of the jet plane, not day of the sailing ship).
+Just as in English, Hebrew 'yom' usually means a 24-hour period but can mean a long indefinite period, depending upon context (as, this is day of the jet plane, not day of the sailing ship).

 'God created man in his own image, in the image of God he created him, male and female he created them.'
 (Genesis 1:27)